Donaldson, Carpenter lead Yanks over Red Sox 12-5 - WHIZ News

 Right-hander Connor Seabold (0-2) gave up seven runs and nine hits in 2 2/3 innings, raising his ERA to 11.91.
 He left with what the Red Sox said was right forearm extensor tightness.

-Throwing at up to 91.5 mph, Bradley struck out DJ LeMahieu on a 67 mph pitch with two on and walked Isiah Kiner-Falefa with the bases loaded before getting Gleyber Torres to ground into an inning-ending forceout.
+Bradley threwi at up to 91.5 mph.
+He struck out DJ LeMahieu on a 67 mph pitch with two on and walked Isiah Kiner-Falefa with the bases loaded before getting Gleyber Torres to ground into an inning-ending forceout.

 Miguel Castro (5-0) relieved and hit Xander Bogaerts, loading the bases, then struck out Christian Vázquez with a full-count slider.